u-hyszk/docker-datascience-cuda/README.md

-# docker-datascience
+# docker-datascience-cuda

-"docker-datascience" is a simple/easy-to-use template for setting up a python data science environment using Docker & VScode.
+"docker-datascience-cuda" is a simple/easy-to-use template for setting up a python data science environment using Docker & VScode.

 ## Features